 What Is the Month End Close?

-Month end close is the process of collecting and filing all financial and accounting information for review, reconciliation, and reporting at the end of each month.
+The month end close is the accounting process of collecting and filing all financial transaction information for review, reconciliation, and reporting at the end of each month.
 Businesses care about filing their financial statements monthly because it helps maintain a healthy cash flow, facilitate financial planning, assist in making strategic business decisions, and measure progress towards long-term goals.

 At the end of each month, companies often make sure their books are closed so that the records are set in stone.
 This task, known as the month end close process, results in: